HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/day2/2-css_animations_keyframes.md

 We have animated `top` so far, but just like css transitions, you can animate **any property** you can think of!

 width, height, scale, font color, background color, font size, position and so on.
-If you have some extra time on your final project, add some fun animation to it!
+If you have some extra time on your weekly project, add some fun animation to it!

+## Demos

+Here are some demos of what you can do with animations:

+<a href="examples/animation.html" class="exercise">**Shooting Star Animation**</a>

+<a href="examples/transition.html" class="exercise">**Animation with Transitions**</a>

 Take a look at [this CodePen](http://codepen.io/jessynd/pen/JHeqs) by a past hackerYou student that demonstrates how keyframes work in action.
 You can even play around with the code.